 |

-This second newsletter was accompanied by a Newport Council form called
+This second newsletter was accompanied by a Newport Council form called 'Questionnaire for Parents'

-'Questionnaire for Parents' prepared in the style of a Hobson's Choice: 'take it
+prepared in the style of a Hobson's Choice: 'take it or leave it'.
+The newsletter and

-of children attending the Durham Road schools.
+questionnaire was intended only for the parents of children attending the Durham Road schools.

 Completion of the questionnaire by parents was no doubt based on the biased and misleading information provided on the form itself and within the text of the accompanying newsletter.
 Of course, Newport Council got the result that they had engineered so carefully.
 Newport Council later used the results of this dubious survey of parents to imply that the survey results reflected local views in general.